What are storm drains?

-What are the consequences of clogged catch basins?
+What are the consequences of clogged storm drains?

-When catch basins get clogged with recently fallen leaves and debris, water can no longer be drained from the street.
+When storm drains (also known as catch basins) get clogged with recently fallen leaves and debris, water can no longer be drained from the street.
 Water ponds along streets and can flood intersections and homes.
 Localized street flooding can be a hazard to the traveling public.

 It is important to monitor and clean catch basins to prevent street flooding, property damage, and hazards to the traveling public.

-How can you help keep catch basins clean?
+How can you help keep storm drains clean?

 Stand on the curb and use a rake or pitch fork to clear leaves, limbs, and debris from the catch basin.
 Do not attempt to remove the grate, only the debris on top of the grate.
-Dispose of the debris properly.
+Place leaves in your yard debris rollcart for easy removal and recycling.

-The best time to inspect the catch basin in front of your house or business is prior to a rain event.
+The best time to inspect the storm drain in front of your house or business is before a rain storm.
 Monitor and clean the catch basin in the fall when the trees are shedding their leaves.
 When the forecast calls for heavy rainfall or snow and ice, remove debris from the catch basin before a storm.
 After a storm, maintain the openings to catch basins by clearing away any snow or ice.
 Create a 10 to 12-inch path along the curb for melting snow and ice to drain to the catch basin.

 Disposing of leaves and debris

-Given the City’s limited budget and staff and the size of the infrastructure, PBOT relies heavily on citizen invol
+Given the City’s limited budget and staff and the size of the infrastructure, PBOT relies heavily on citizen involvement to help keep streets safe and storm drains clean.
+Please regularly inspect storm drains in front of or near your house and remove debris.

 If you see a catch basin filled with debris below the grate, or if you cannot clear the basin near your property yourself, notify the City that help is needed.
 Call 503-823-1700 and report the particular location.
-Never attempt to remove catch basin grate, only the debris on top of the grate.
+Never attempt to remove storm drain grate, only the debris on top of the grate.

 Managing stormwater in Portland